 Stakeholder Engagement: Stakeholder engagement began on September 17, 2015 when the DNR hosted a meeting at Neal Smith National Wildlife Refuge to discuss turtle harvesting in Iowa.
-Stakeholders met again on May 12, 2016 and discussed more narrowly proposed season dates and catch and possession limits in response to HF 2357.
-(The catch and possession limits discussed at the May 12th meeting were more restrictive than what is included in this proposal.)
-Participating stakeholders included commercial and recreational harvesters, NRC Commissioners Marcus Branstad and Kim Francisco, a professional naturalist, State Representative Dean Fisher, and representatives from the Iowa Trappers Association, Iowa Fur Takers of America, Fishing and Aquaculture Association, Iowa Conservation Alliance, Izaak Walton League, Iowa Sierra Club, Iowa Rivers Revival, Pheasants Forever, Blank Park Zoo, Iowa Environmental Council, and Stantec Company.

-Stakeholders were invited to share comments and information with the NRC and DNR on possible season dates and harvest limits both in person at the May 12th meeting and through written submissions until June 17, 2016.
+Stakeholders met again on May 12, 2016 and discussed recommended season dates and catch and possession limits in response to HF 2357.
+Participating stakeholders included commercial and recreational harvesters, NRC Commissioners Marcus Branstad and Kim Francisco, a professional naturalist, State Representative Dean Fisher, and representatives from the, Fishing and Aquaculture Association, Iowa Conservation Alliance, Izaak Walton League, Iowa Sierra Club, Iowa Rivers Revival, Pheasants Forever, Blank Park Zoo, Iowa Environmental Council, and Stantec Company.
+On May 31, 2016, the DNR Director held a special meeting with the Iowa Trappers Association and the Iowa Fur Takers of America to gather comments from those organizations.
+All stakeholders were invited to share comments and information with the DNR on possible season dates and harvest limits through written submissions until June 17, 2016.

 All told, approximately 240 emails and letters were received.
-Of these, only seven expressed concern about impacts to harvest while the rest were concerned with the sustainability of the turtle population (the vast majority of stakeholders supported closing commercial harvest completely).
+Of these, seven expressed concern about impacts to harvest and the loss of jobs in Iowa.
+Other commenters were concerned about the sustainability of Iowa's turtle population.
+The majority of stakeholders supported closing commercial harvest completely.
 The most notable stakeholder comments were: